Modesty: Current trends

 Hindus have diverse views on modesty, with significant regional and local variations.
 Among orthodox Hindu populations, sexually revealing dress or any sexual behaviour in public or before strangers is considered immodest, particularly in rural areas.
 In contrast, the dress of deities and other symbolism in Hindu temples, the discussion of dress and eroticism in ancient Hindu literature, and art works of Hinduism can be explicit, celebrating eroticism and human sexuality.

 In general, a disregard of modesty can be confusing or distressing, in particular to traditional Hindu women.
 Even in a health care context, some Hindu women may express reluctance to undress for examination.
 If undressing is necessary, the patient may prefer to be treated by a doctor or nurse of the same sex.

 Islam

 Islam has strongly emphasized the concept of decency and modesty.
-In many authentic hadiths, it has been quoted that "modesty is a part of faith".
+In many authentic hadiths, it has been quoted that "modesty (Haya) is a part of faith".
 Modesty is verily required in the interaction between members of the opposite sex and in some case between the members of same sex also.
 Dress code is part of that overall teaching.

+Among Muslim consumers, spending on modest fashion rose by 4.8% between 2022 and 2023 and is expected to reach $428 billion by 2027.